tienfeek/chute-tutorials/Android/CloudGalleryTutorial/README.md

   [https://github.com/chute/chute-tutorials/tree/master/Android/Project%20Setup](https://github.com/chute/chute-tutorials/tree/master/Android/Project%20Setup) for a complete guide on how to setup the chute SDK.

 * Add the Cloud Gallery component to your project by either copying all the resources and source code or by adding it as an Android Library project.
-  Photo Comments component can be found and downloaded at [https://github.com/chute/chute-android-components/tree/master/Cloud%20Gallery](https://github.com/chute/chute-android-components/tree/master/Cloud%20Gallery).
+  Cloud Gallery component can be found and downloaded at [https://github.com/chute/chute-android-components/tree/master/Cloud%20Gallery](https://github.com/chute/chute-android-components/tree/master/Cloud%20Gallery).

 * The next thing you need to do is register the activities and the application class into the AndroidManifest.xml file: